Melidee/documentation/content/legal/terms/partnership.rst

 for the duration of this agreement only, as long as:

 - There is no possible confusion that the service is provided by PARTNER, not ODOO;
-- PARTNER does not use the word “Odoo” in their company name, product name, domain name, and does not register any trademark that includes it.
+- PARTNER does not use the word "Odoo" in their company name, product name, domain name, and does not register any trademark that includes it.

 Both Parties shall refrain from harming the brand image and reputation of the other Party, in any way whatsoever, in the performance of this Agreement.

 Non-compliance with the provisions of this section shall be a cause for termination of this Agreement.

 8.1 Publicity
 -------------

 PARTNER grants ODOO the nonexclusive right to use PARTNER's name or trademarks in press releases, advertisements or other public announcements.

 In particular, PARTNER accepts to be mentioned in the official list of Odoo Partners on odoo.com, and that PARTNER's logo and trademarks may be used for this purpose only.

 .. _no_soliciting_partnership: